Palem1988/blocknetdx-utils/README.md

 - It is therefore **strongly** advised to run these tests for days on a continuous basis to let the program generate very high number of combinations that may arise.

 - It would also be advisable to run them on a periodic basis.
-Because the newly run tests will always be different from the previous ones (to the randomness nature).
+Because the newly run tests will *always* be different from the previous ones (to the randomness nature).

+- Randomness is used for the following variables:
+  - call order in the sequence
+  - size of parameters sent to the API.
+  - content type